uwePhillPhelps/IAP-2024/Tutorials/Part 2/15 - Bitwise Manipulation.md

 ## Debug & Challenge Exercise: Snake

 A version of Snake has been partially completed but is broken and requires you to fix the many errors.
-Download the files from <a href="https://github.com/Sjhunt93/IAP-2018-2019/tree/master/Code%20Exercises/Tutorial%2015/Debug">here</a>
+Download the files from here [Tutorial 15 snake debug](../../Code%20Exercises/Tutorial%2015/Debug).